 Ms. Pulley made recent role débuts in the roles of Leonora in Fidelio with Dayton Opera and Desdemona in Otello with Arizona Opera.
 Engagements from recent seasons also include Marguerite in Faust at the Arizona Opera and New Orleans Opera, Bea in Jake Heggie’s Three Decembers with Fort Worth Opera, Hanna Glawari in The Merry Widow at Kentucky Opera, a John Cage anniversary event with the Center for Contemporary Opera in New York, Rosalinde in Die Fledermaus with Virginia Opera, and Minnie in La fanciulla del West with Mobile Opera.

 Previous performances include Carmina Burana and Nedda in Pagliacci at Portland Opera and The Atlanta Opera, the title roles in Susanna and Vanessa, Donna Elvira in Don Giovanni, and Beatrice in Heggie’s Three Decembers for Central City Opera, Agathe in Der Freischütz with Opera Boston, the title role of Susannah at the Wexford Festival in Ireland, Blanche in Dialogues des Carmélites with Austin Lyric Opera, and Sarah in Jake Heggie’s The End of the Affair for Lyric Opera of Kansas City.
 She also made her début at the Royal Opera House, Covent Garden as Mimì in La bohème.

 A frequent presence at the Metropolitan Opera, Ms. Pulley’s roles in the legendary house included Marguerite in Faust, Nedda in Pagliacci, Blanche in Dialogues des Carmélites, Gretel in Hänsel und Gretel, Anne Trulove in The Rake’s Progress, Musetta in La bohème, Valencienne in The Merry Widow, Thérèse in Les mamelles de Tirésias, and Erste Dame in a new production of Die Zauberflöte directed by Julie Taymor.

-In concert, most recent engagements include Beethoven’s 9th Symphony with the Virginia Symphony Orchestra, Mahler’s Symphony No. 2 at the Chautauqua Institution, First Lady in Bernstein’s A White House Cantata with New York City’s Collegiate Chorale, and the love duet from Tchaikovsky’s Romeo and Juliet with the Pacific Symphony.
+In concert, most recent engagements include Beethoven’s Symphony No. 9 with the Virginia Symphony Orchestra, Mahler’s Symphony No. 2 at the Chautauqua Institution, First Lady in Bernstein’s A White House Cantata with New York City’s Collegiate Chorale, and the love duet from Tchaikovsky’s Romeo and Juliet with the Pacific Symphony.